livingdocsIO/documentation/public/guides/design/create-designs.md

 };
 ```

-A full list of all available keys in the design configuration can be found in the README of the [`livingdocs-design-boilerplate`](https://github.com/upfrontIO/livingdocs-design-boilerplate#configjson)

-If you want to create your design without the boilerplate project then you will need to create a file as above by hand.
-The subsequent chapters assume that you use the boilerplate project and the grunt tasks that help you create designs more easily and streamlined.

 ## How to define components

-Let's get right to the core: how you can create a design definition with the `livingdocs-design-boilerplate`.
 The atom of a design is the `component`.
 Each component is a file in the filesystem with the ending `.html`.
 It includes a HTML template and configuration options.
-In your template you can use attributes to tell Livingdocs what elements can be edited or changed.
+In your template you can use attributes to tell Livingdocs what
+elements can be edited or changed.
 Basically you create rules for the Livingdocs editor for what users will be allowed to change.
 Following you see a basic paragraph definition.
 It consists of a configuration part inside a `<script type="ld-conf">` tag and an HTML part.

 ```html